Chapter 2 Medieval Japan

 Feudal lords obtained lordship, samurai obtained samurai rights, and peasants obtained peasant rights.
 The medieval era of Japan was deepening and steadily preparing for the modern era.
 (The terms samurai rights and peasant rights were coined by the author.)
 Village autonomy is comparable to urban autonomy in western European states.
 Although the scale and content between the two differ greatly, the fact that autonomy was carried out is the same.
 The peasants in the village were all equal; there was no ruler or ruling class in the village.
 The rulers of the villages were therefore the peasants themselves.

 The peasants created a true ruler to rule over them.
 That was village law.
 The village law was the guideline for running the village and the standard for village life.
 The village laws set out annual village events, joint farming of peasants, prohibition of stealing and gambling, village holidays (5-6 days every month) and penalties.
 And the peasants held meetings to discuss problems in the village under the law.
+In that respect, the village was a small country ruled by law and the origin of the modern country.

 It was similar to how the feudal lords of the Kanto region once chose Yoritomo as authority.
 Because there were no absolutes both in the medieval villages and in the land of Kanto, and therefore they had to build authority that everyone would obey for the formation of order.
 It was a form of rule unique to the medieval eras.
-The villagers implemented with village law, while the feudal lord implemented with Yoritomo.
-On this point, peasants were ahead of their time, preparing for modern law-abiding society.

 Village law was essentially strict.
 Those who did bad things within the village and those who disturbed the security of the village were punished according to the village law, and the person and his family were expelled from the village.
 Such village autonomy continued for more than two centuries, instilling in the peasants a spirit of self-governance and law-abidingness.